Machine-readable passport: Machine-readable visas

 The format of the first row of the machine-readable zone is:

 The format of the second row is:

 Specifications common to all formats

 The ICAO document 9303 part 3 describes specifications common to all Machine Readable Travel Documents.

 The dimensions of the effective reading zone (ERZ) is standardized at 17.0 mm in height with a margin of 3 mm at the document edges and 3.2 mm at the edge against the visual readable part.
 This is in order to allow use of a single machine reader.

-Only characters A to Z (upper case), 0–9, and < (angle bracket) are allowed.
-The typeface is OCR-B.

-Nationality codes
+Nationality / Citizenship codes

 The nationality codes shall contain the ISO 3166-1 alpha-3 code with modifications for all formats.
 The check digit calculation method is also the same for all formats.

 Some values that are different from ISO 3166-1 alpha-3 are used for the issuing country and nationality field: